 Erb palsy, also known as brachial plexus birth palsy, is a form of obstetric brachial plexus injury as a result of complications during delivery.

 The most common cause is due to excessive lateral traction or stretching of the fetal head and neck in opposite directions during delivery, usually associated with shoulder dystocia.
-The brachial plexus can be compressed causing stretching or tearing when the infant's head is deviated away from the axial plane of the fetal body.
+The brachial plexus can be compressed causing stretching or tearing when the infant's head has deviated away from the axial plane of the fetal body.

 Symptoms of Erb palsy include: